mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 {% include demo16-histVSpav-10.html %}

 With monotonicity now enforced, the solution to the Bayes decision rule is unique.
 As showed at the end of the previous part, this solution is similar to the one we get when sliding through all (Pmiss,Pfa) pairs, computing expected risk and choosing the lowest value.
-The latter approach is typically used software packages, with the ROC curve operating points used to get all risk estimates.
+The latter approach is typically used by software packages, with the ROC operating points used to compute risk estimates.

 ## C. Risk VS AUC use case

-ROC curves are also known for their visual representation of the concordance/discrimination probability.
+ROC curves are also known for their visual representation of the concordance probability covered in Part 1.
 The Area Under the Curve (AUC) of the ROC is equal to $p(s_{\omega_0} < s_{\omega_0})$ - see [this](https://stats.stackexchange.com/questions/190216/why-is-roc-auc-equivalent-to-the-probability-that-two-randomly-selected-samples) SO question for a proof.
 What is not clear so far is why we should care about concordance probabilities.
 In particular, should we aim for a minimum AUC?

-The next example shows that higher concordance is not necessarily better from a risk optimisation viewpoint, and so, if minimising expected risk is the objectvive, one need not pay too much attention to AUC, which may at best be a good sense check - e.g. is it close or well above 0.5?
+The next example shows that higher concordance is not necessarily better from a risk optimisation viewpoint, and so, if our objective is to minimise risk, we need not pay too much attention to AUC, which may at best be a good sense check - e.g. is it close or well above 0.5?

 The example is based on another blog post, [ML Meets Economics](http://nicolas.kruchten.com/content/2016/01/ml-meets-economics/), which is a great practical introduction to AUC and ROC curves.
 I only make small adjustments to their numbers to fit my simulated data and I emphasize the reasons for the disagreement between $E(\text{risk})$ and AUC.